patrickpichler/hovercraft.nvim/README.md

 # hovercraft.nvim

-`hovercraft.nvim` is a plug and play framework for writing custom hover providers.
+`hovercraft.nvim` is a plug and play framework for writing custom hover provider.
 It brings a few providers out of the box, such as a LSP, as well as a Dictionary.

 It allows for basic customizations of the hover window (such as defining custom borders, set the max